ekcoh/gb2gc/README.md

 This repository provides utilities for converting Google Benchmark JSON output into Google Charts for visualization purposes in HTML documentation.
-This makes it possible to e.g. incorporate generation of API cost benchmarks as part of build-time generation.
-CMake functions to simplify adding benchmarks to existing CMake projects are provided.
+This makes it possible to e.g. incorporate generation of micro-benchmark charts as part of build-time generation.
+CMake functions to simplify adding benchmarks to existing CMake projects are provided which makes it easy to integrate into continuous integration (CI) or generated documentation.

 ## Features
 - CLI support for converting existing Google Benchmark JSON files to HTML.
-- Support for adding CMake target to run benchmark via add_benchmark.
+- Support for adding CMake target to run benchmark via gb2gc_add_benchmark.
-- Support for adding CMake target to convert benchmark JSON to HTML charts via add_benchmark.
+- Support for adding CMake target to convert benchmark JSON to HTML charts via gb2gc_add_benchmark.
 - Support for incorporating benchmark related targets into build-time activities similar to how tests are supported in CMake via add_test.
-- Chart customization support:
+- Chart customization support, including:
     - Custom chart title via TITLE argument.
     - Custom chart width via WIDTH argument.
     - Custom chart height via HEIGHT argument.
     - Custom data slicing via data Selector concept (See below).
-    -

 ## Command-line usage

 A command-line interface (CLI) tool is provided.
-The source code is written in C++11 and should be portable since only dependency is STL functions.
+The source code is written in C++11 and should be portable (not tested outside MSVC & Windows).
 The CLI interface is provided via gb2gc binary target.
-Available options can be listed by running the tool without given any arguments:
+Available options can be listed by running the tool without giving any arguments, e.g.

 ```
 > gb2gc